Weight Loss, Diabetes & Insulin Resistance

-Despite all our knowledge on cardiovascular disease and the unprecedented pharmacological advances in this area, the stats still show that heart attack (otherwise known as myocardial infarction) and heart disease or cardiovascular disease, are our top, silent but deadly diseases!
+Despite all our knowledge on cardiovascular disease and the unprecedented pharmacological advances in this area, the stats still show that heart attacks (otherwise known as myocardial infarction), strokes and heart disease are our top, silent but deadly diseases!
 Yet identifying and managing risk is quite straight forward and can be improved quickly.
 Reducing risk requires lifestyle changes, changing habits and of course an open mind.
 Cardiovascular disease, diabetes, insulin resistance and weight management often go hand in hand, working on one of these areas will work on the others.

 Weight Loss First